 Now is a good time to commence the journey.

 Individually and collectively, simplifying processes, structures, policies, attitudes and work habits has a huge impact on personal, group and entity productivity.
+Also, check out these soap box packaging ideas if you’re planning to sell your own soap products in the future.

 Barry Urquhart, Managing Director of Marketing Focus, is a business strategist, consumer behaviour analysts, marketing consultant, author and international conference keynote speaker.